TAPevents/Meteorstrap/README.md

 On the client, a template is provided that uses [`tap:bootstrap-magic`](https://github.com/hitchcott/meteor-bootstrap-magic) to allow for programmerless editing of all of Bootstrap 3's LESS variables.
 Editors can clone/edit/remove custom themes, edit custom LESS, and set which theme is used as the default for your project.
 You can also require and edit 3rd party themes, such as [`tap:meteorstrap-bootswatch`](https://github.com/tapevents/meteorstrap-bootswatch), which contains all the latest [Bootswatch Themes](https://bootswatch.com/).

 Whenever you update a theme, it will be automatically updated and sent to clients.
 If you edit or set the default theme, clients' active sessions CSS will update reactively.
-If a theme varaible is edited, an `override` is set on that theme, which will trigger a CSS re-render on the server side.
+If a theme variable is edited, an `override` is set on that theme, which will trigger a CSS re-render on the server side.
 This will bundle and compile into CSS the following files in the following order: Bootstrap itself, Theme `default` variables, Theme `override` variables, Theme LESS, Custom LESS.

 This compiled CSS is published and re-injected into the `head` of clients whenever it is changed, and is sent in the initial payload of new connections by default using [`meteorhacks:fastrender`](https://github.com/meteorhacks/fast-render).